 In this protocol, we made some modifications in using a commonly used extracellular matrix and cell culture media during iPSC culturing for derivation of BMECs (Figure 1).
 These changes did not impact the ability to derive BMECS from human iPSCs as described in the Lippmann protocol1.
 An iPSC line from a different healthy donor was used to demonstrate that this modified protocol shows results comparable to previous studies with other lines1.
 For cryopreservation, B27 supplement was used in lieu of 1% platelet poor plasma-derived serum (PDS)40, but this affected BMEC fidelity in subsequent culturing.
 In regards to troubleshooting, TEER values may fluctuate rapidly before stabilizing.
 This fluctuation may result from temperature changes occurring when the plates are moved from 37 °C to room temperature37.
 To overcome this issue, measurements should be taken rapidly, efficiently, and consistently.
 If necessary, temperature effects can be factored in by using a mathematical formula provided by Blume et al. 200950 to obtain temperature corrected TEER values.

 Despite obtaining BMECs with a robust BBB phenotype (i.e. high TEER value), maintaining this BBB property for an extended period of time continues to be a major challenge.
 As shown here, peak TEER values (~2000 Ω x cm2) using this protocol were much lower than previously reported peak TEER values (~8000 Ω x cm2)1.
 Despite this observation, TEER values fell within the usual range (2000-8000 Ω x cm2) of previously reported values1.
 A second limitation is the variability in peak TEER values that results from different iPSC lines used, which has been observed in other versions of this protocol36.
 The variation between different cell lines may be due to the growth and expansion rate of each iPSC line, which is impacted by environmental factors51.
-Another limitation is related to cryopreservation, as the use of B27 did not maintain BMEC fidelity.
-It is possible that 1% PDS40 provides greater stability of BMECs during cryopreservation compared to supplementation with B27.
+Another limitation is related to cryopreservation, as our protocol did not maintain BMEC fidelity.
+It is possible that 1% PDS40 provides greater stability of BMECs during cryopreservation.

 Significance with Respect to Existing Methods